daawaan4x/ttg/README.md

 	- `THEN`, `then`, `>`, `->`
 - **Complex Formulas**: Input nested formulas using parenthesis `(...)`
 - **Unlimited Variables**: Add any amount of variables using any combination of alphabet `a-z,A-Z` letters.
-- **IO using CLI or File**: Choose either the CLI or a file input & output.
+- **Input using CLI or File**: Choose either the CLI or a file for input.
-- **Different Output Formats**: CSV, JSON, or a Pretty Text.

 ## Usage